jmuozan/Notes_and_Thoughts/README.md

 - [ ] FAB CITY Hamburg Playbook
 - [ ] Roadmap to Replicators
 - [ ] .crft
+- [ ] Tools, Tricks and Hacks: Exploring Novel Digital Fabrication Workflows
+- [ ] Nothiung Like Compilation: How Professional Digital Fabrication Workflows Go Beyond Extruding, Milling and Machines
+- [ ] Remote Learners, Home Makers: How Digital Fabrication Was Taught Online During a Pandemic
+- [ ] The Fab City Full Stack: A Multiscalar Framework for Distributed Production Strategies in Citites and Regions
+- [ ] The use of TinkerCAD and 3D printing in interdisciplinary STEAM education: A focus on engineering design
+- [ ] Dynamic Toolchains: Software Infrastructure for Digital Fabrication Workflows
+- [ ] Impediments to Digital Fabrication in Education: A Study of Teachers' Role in Digital Fabrication
+- [ ] Tandem: Reproducible Digital Fabrication Workflows as Multimodal Programs
+- [ ] Democratizing Technology: Pleasure, Utility and Expressiveness in DIY and Maker Practice
+- [ ] Technical Mentality: Principles for HCI Research and Practice
 - [ ] Ars Post Faber
 - [ ] mAke Africa EUx
 - [ ] make magazine FAB25 Talk